Norfolk Tides: Radio and television

 All Tides home and road games are broadcast on ESPN 94.1 WVSP-FM.
 Live audio broadcasts are also available online through the station's website as well as on the team's website and the MiLB First Pitch app.
 Games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball, with audio provided by a radio simulcast.

 As of 2021, Pete Michaud is the play-by-play announcer.
 Several former Tides broadcasters have gone on to work in Major League Baseball or other major league sports, including: Ford C. Frick Award winner Marty Brennaman (1970–1973), Pete Van Wieren (1974–1975), Larry Matson (1976), Bob Rathbun (1980–1985, 1990), Charlie Slowes (1986, 1991–1992), Ken Levine (1989–1990), and Bob Socci (2006–2011).

 Roster

 Awards

 The franchise has been awarded these honors by Minor League Baseball.

 One player won a league award in recognition for their performance with Tidewater in the Carolina League.

-Fifteen players, five managers, and two executives have won league awards in recognition for their performance with Tidewater/Norfolk in the International League.
+Seventeen players, six managers, and two executives have won league awards in recognition for their performance with Tidewater/Norfolk in the International League.